andyhansen/blog/_posts/2022-11-22-useful-sites-for-fonts.md

 Free and open source.
 This is probably one of the better options out there.
 A small set of high quality fonts.
-Similar to Typodermic Fonts, they've got descriptions and background for each of the their fonts.
+Similar to Typodermic Fonts, they've got a description and background for each.
 Love it.

 ## [Pixel Surplus](https://pixelsurplus.com/) ([free](https://pixelsurplus.com/collections/free-fonts) and [paid](https://pixelsurplus.com/collections/fonts))